'Dishonored' crowned best video game at UK ceremony

 "Dishonored", developed by France's Arkane Studios that is owned by privately-owned U.S. company ZeniMax Media, beat the widely expected favourite, "Journey", for the top prize.

-Also nominated for that award were "Far Cry 3" from Ubisoft (UBIP.PA), EA's (EA.O) "FIFA 13", "Mass Effect 3" from Bioware, and "The Walking Dead" from TellTale Games.
+Also nominated for that award were "Far Cry 3" from Ubisoft , EA's "FIFA 13", "Mass Effect 3" from Bioware, and "The Walking Dead" from TellTale Games.

 But "Journey", by independent U.S. developer Thatgamecompany in which players travel from a sprawling desert to find secrets of a forgotten civilisation, went home with most prizes, winning five awards after being nominated in eight of 17 categories.